25th May 2016 - Salisbury

 Stage 3. – In the unlikely event that Stage 1. & 2.
 Do not resolve your issue (or your complaint is about a Regional Manager) please write to the Directors (this can be done by e-mail ) explaining your complaint.
 It is very important that you mark the letter as a "Formal Complaint” so that it may be dealt with quickly and at the appropriate level.
 The Directors will ask the relevant Senior Manager to investigate your complaint and respond to you within 10 business days.
 The Directors will then follow up the satisfactory resolution of the complaint.
 All Formal Complaints are logged and monitored by the Directors and reviewed at Board Meetings.

-Stage 4. – Remus are a member of the Ombudsman Services (for Property).
-If you are not satisfied with the outcome of our procedure, once you have followed it fully, you have the right to raise the issue with the Ombudsman Services (www.ombudsman-services.org) who will resolve the case.
+Stage 4. – Remus are a member of the Property Ombudsman Residential Leasehold Management scheme.
+If you are not satisfied with the outcome of our procedure, once you have followed it fully, you have the right to raise the issue with the Ombudsman (www.tpos.co.uk) who will resolve the case.

 We recognise that Freehold Landlords, who are frequently commercial investors, require the expertise of a professional managing agent who can relieve them of the burden of day-to-day management and can offer advice on up to date requirements of ever-increasing statutory legislation.